 Years of these mixed experiences shared with other conservationists, experts and volunteers made me realize how ‘wild’ and un-monitored eco-volunteering and eco-traveling has become; how hard it is to sort it all out; and how misinformed and unprepared conservation volunteers and leaders can be.

-Nature traveling / volunteering is a wonderful way to experience the world, learn from other cultures and give back.
+Wildlife viewing, traveling, conservation or animal welfare volunteering are wonderful ways to experience the world, learn from each other or from other cultures, and give back.
 I wish many more people to join the effort, but it also has to be designed and managed ethically, responsibly, so as to not undo the benefits with recklessness.

 That is how EwA came to be.
 EwA intends to provide the information support for the Nature lovers, the conservation experts, volunteers, travelers and leaders and guide them towards finding or developing ethical relevant venues as well as prepare them for having a responsible experience.
 Ultimately all of us want to contribute positively while enjoying the experience to its fullest.
-Celebrating responsibly the gift of Nature everyday, in whatever we do, where ever we are is what EwA is all about.”
+Celebrating responsibly the gift of Nature everyday whatever we do wherever we are is what EwA is all about.”

 Born in the UK.
 Sharan worked as an operational change and people manager within a major bank in the UK until 2010.
 When an offer of voluntary redundancy came her way after a 15 year career, she grabbed the opportunity and undertook 9 months of voluntary conservation work across several countries.

 Since returning, she has been a self-employed consultant and has re-arranged her life to enable her to continue to lead and support businesses through project management and transformational change and have the flexibility to support her passion for further volunteering and nature conservation ventures once the contracts finish.
 Sharan has volunteered in Africa, Asia and Australia with more plans for the future.